Svilengrad

-Svilengrad (Свиленград; Σβίλενγκραντ; Cisr-i Mustafapaşa) is a town in Haskovo Province, south-central Bulgaria, situated at the border of Bulgaria, Turkey and Greece.
+Svilengrad (Свиленград; Σβίλενγκραντ; Cisr-i Mustafapaşa) is a town in Haskovo Province, south-central Bulgaria, situated at the tripoint of Bulgaria, Turkey, and Greece.
 It is the administrative centre of the homonymous Svilengrad Municipality.

 Geography

 Svilengrad is close to the road borders of Greece and Turkey (supposedly one of the largest road customs in Europe).
-Svilengrad is located ESE of Sofia and Plovdiv, South of Varna and Burgas, West of Edirne and North of the nearest Greek community Ormenio and Alexandroupoli in Greece.
+Svilengrad is located ESE of Sofia and Plovdiv, South of Varna and Burgas, West of Edirne and North of the nearest Greek community Ormenio and Alexandroupolis in Greece.
 There is a higher level of employment than in surrounding villages.
 Most people work for customs and border related industries e.g. TIR servicing, hotels, border police, etc. The town centre has a pedestrianized high street mostly filled with cafes, bars, phone shops and hotels.
 The town has 3 DVD rental shops, two cinemas and a library.
 The Maritsa river flows through Svilengrad.
 The Evros regional unit of Greece is bordered to the south.
 The Rhodope mountains lie to the west and southwest.
 The area to the southwest is famous for its fruit trees and a moderate climate all year long.

 History

-During Ottoman times, the town's name was Cisr-i Mustafapaşa, meaning "Bridge of Mustapha Pasha".
-In 1529, the Old Bridge (Старият мост) over the Maritsa, one of the symbols of the town, was erected.
+During Ottoman rule, the town's name was Cisr-i Mustafapaşa, meaning "Bridge of Mustafa Pasha".
+In 1529, the Old Bridge (Старият мост) over the Maritsa, one of the symbols of the town, was erected on the order of Mustafa Pasha.
 The town was ceded to Bulgaria in 1912 after the First Balkan War.

 The favorable natural conditions in the Svilengrad region and its strategic geographical location are the reason why it has been inhabited since ancient times.
 According to Anastas Razboynikov, the oldest traces of human life date back to the end of the Neolithic and Stone Age.
 During the Bronze and Iron Ages the lands around today's Svilengrad were inhabited by the Thracian tribe Odrysians.
 Traces of settlements, tombs, sanctuaries, dolmens and others have remained from the time of the Thracians.
 In the old neighborhood of Kanaklia there was a place Mogilata, named after a large mound, in the vicinity of which were found the remains of chariots.
 Anastas Razboynikov's observations were confirmed in 2003-2004 during the rescue excavations along the route of the Trakia Motorway on the hill above the Kanaklia neighborhood, where a pit sanctuary from the Iron Age was discovered.